m3lnic/think-money-technical-test/documentation/tasks.md

 - [ ]

 - [*] Move to using asserts for tests to clean them up and make them easier to read
+- [ ] Create input parser for sentences
+    - Use regex
+        - Split by "." and ","